The Stale Queue That Grounded My Drones

 Issue: All drones idle despite 149 packages in queue

-Root Cause: Version mismatch, stale queue, undeployed code, corrupt binpkgs
+Root Cause: Package-tree mismatch, stale queue, undeployed code, corrupt binpkgs

 The Symptom